jchristopher/linkmarklet/readme.txt

 1. Customize your installation using the `Settings > Linkmarklet` menu in the WordPress admin

 == Changelog ==

+= 0.5.2 =
+* Removed unwanted escaping of post content that was causing issue with Markdown and inline HTML

 = 0.5.1 =
 * Fixed an issue where offiste image processing would not take place if using HTTPS